Vizzuality/half-earth-v3/_docs/scientists/creating-tiles.md

 The priority layer has two values (Living Atlas link):
 1. the rank of priority of an area, ranging from 1 to 100 and
 1. the percentage of area needed by a cell.

+(NOTE Feb 2022: The style used to export the tiles for the marine priority layer of NRC was the Biodiversity ramp.
+The Style kit was downloaded from the project [folder](https://drive.google.com/drive/folders/11JCwr9toaGieBPn9AK2OmIQrNybup22B) and applied as `Strech`.
+Using Classify and manual breaks did not same the same as what in currently the platform)

 In the app the layer is shown as the "putative protected area network".
 The process to create the layer is shown in [this notebook](https://github.com/Vizzuality/he-scratchfolder/blob/master/arcpyNotebooks/Classification_of_raster_putatitve_pa_by_country.ipynb).